 Now you have everything you need to create a zero waste and great tasting cup of coffee.
 We can delve into some zero waste methods of brewing coffee.

-- Pour Over Coffee: My personal favorite method of zero waste coffee brewing!
+- Pour Over Coffee: My personal favorite coffee brewing method is the pour over!
 With this method, you use a paper filter.
 Regardless, you can always compost this portion with the grounds when you finish using it.
 The most popular pour overs I’ve come across are the Kalita Wave and the Hario V60.
+The Kalita Wave is a stainless steel filter system.
 I would recommend using a medium grind size and a ratio of one part coffee to sixteen parts water.
 (23 grams of coffee to about 375 grams of water!)

 Of course, plenty of other methods offer a very sustainable brew.
-However, I think all three of these methods are great places to start!
+However, I think all four of these methods are great places to start.

 When you finish brewing your zero waste and great tasting coffee, you have a few different options for your used grinds.
 Personally, I love composting my grinds when I finish making my coffee.
 The grounds help produce nutrient rich soil for my garden.
 Specifically, coffee grounds are great for vermicomposting because worms love them!
 Regardless, you can also add grinds directly to your garden beds or potted plants.
 Coffee grounds can help get rid of slugs and snails.
 Also, plants like blueberries, azaleas, carrots, radishes, and rhododendrons love them.
 If you don’t have as many plants as I do, you can also use your old coffee grounds to create body scrubs.
 Not only do they make a great exfoliant, but they can also help protect the skin from sun damage.